 Managing internal distractions

 Internal distractions are your own thoughts and emotions.
 These can include thoughts about pressing responsibilities or pleasant things that you’d rather be doing.
 This can also include emotions about life circumstances, the task you are working on, fears, and worries.
+Circumstances like major world events and personal struggles can be sources of internal distractions.
 Below are some tips to help you manage your internal distractions.

 - Schedule time for each task that you have to do.
 Plan to work in short chunks (no more than one hour at a time) and then take a break!
 Incorporating breaks will help you stay focused during your work time.